nearform/otlp-blueprint/README.md

 ### frontend service
 - This is node based frontend which runs vite dev server and uses the official image `node:lts-alpine`.
+- Exposes the service in port 8080
 - For development purpose the service used vite dev server and in prod config this will be servered as static site behind the nginx server.
 - The frontend directory is monted as volume in the container so any changes made to the source is persisted and vite server should hot reload the changes.
 - **IMPORTANT** At container start the `.sample.env` file is copied to .env file so any new addition to env variables should go into sample file first.

 ### open telemetry collector service
-- EXPLAIN
+- This service is based on the official open telemetry collector docker image `opentelemetry-collector:0.56.0` from dockerhub.
+- The file `collector-config.yaml` that has all the configurations regarding receivers, processors, and exporters is mounted as a volume inside of the container.

 ### jaeger service
 - The servcice used `jaegertracing/all-in-one:1.38.1` image which is a all in one image which is suitable for local development.
+- Exposes the UI for visualization in port 16686.
 ## Run app in docker compose
 Run below command from CLI from the root of the project directory to run the build the container and run the app.